frenck/spook/documentation/other_features.md

 Home Assistant will tell you an entity went unavailable.
 Plenty of things die without ever saying so: an integration that quietly stopped polling, a battery device that dropped off the network, an MQTT topic nobody publishes to any more.
 The state sits there looking perfectly healthy, holding a reading from last Tuesday.

 This watches for silence rather than for a value.
 A sensor that keeps reporting the same 21.5 every minute is alive and is left alone; one that stops reporting altogether fires after the duration you set.
-Point it at whole areas, floors or labels and every entity underneath is watched, one at a time: each entity that falls silent fires separately.
+Point it at whole areas, floors or labels and the entities underneath are watched one at a time, each firing separately when it falls silent.

 When it fires, `trigger.entity_id` names the entity that went quiet, `trigger.last_reported` is when it last spoke, and `trigger.for` is the duration you configured.